Comparison

 Pick OddsRelay if

-- You need UK depth beyond a handful of named books — 60+ UK bookmakers in one normalised schema.
+- You need depth beyond a handful of named books: 140+ bookmakers across 20 countries in one normalised schema.

-- You want a managed feed posture: monitored, dashboard-verified freshness and uptime, rather than a raw token API.
+- You want a managed feed posture: monitored, dashboard-verified update times and uptime, rather than a raw token API.

 Questions